ILDAnaSoft/ZHH/README.md

 source setup.sh
 ```

-After running `source install.sh`, a `setup.sh` file will be created.
-If you want to re-create `setup.sh`, run `source install.sh --setup`
+After the initial setup, the file `setup.sh` file will be created, which can be sourced to load all correct dependencies. **When you update the `ZHH` repo** or want to re-create `setup.sh`, **run `source install.sh --setup`**.

 ### List of required dependencies

-Either you or `source setup.sh --install` should make sure the following environment variables exist.
+The setup script requires various environment variables to produce a working environment.
+If you've used ```source install.sh --auto```, they are automatically set for you.

 If you want to specify values yourself, please use the `.env` file with the `KEY="VALUE"` syntax for compatability.

 | Environment variable           | Target / Description   |
 |--------------------------------|------------------------|